Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

 If you will be injecting ertapenem injection at home, your healthcare provider will tell you how to store your medication.
 Store your medication only as directed.
 Make sure you understand how to store your medication properly.
-Throw away any medication that is outdated or no longer needed.
-Talk to your health care provider about the proper disposal of your medication.

 In case of emergency/overdose